sumowll/BD4H-Bootcamp/web/spark-mllib.md

 ---
 {% objective %}
 - Understand input to MLlib.
-- Can run basic classification algorithms.
+- Learn to run basic classification algorithms.
-- Can export/load trained model.
+- Learn to export/load trained models.
-- Can develop models using other machine learning module for verification purpose.
+- Develop models using python machine learning module.
 {% endobjective %}

-In this section, you will learn how to build a heart failure (HF) predictive model step by step using MLlib.
-We assume you have finished previous [Spark Application]({{ site.baseurl }}/spark-application/) section.
+In this section, you will learn how to build a heart failure (HF) predictive model.
+You should have finished previous [Spark Application]({{ site.baseurl }}/spark-application/) section.
 You will first learn how to train a model using Spark MLlib and save.
 Next, you will learn how to achieve same goal using Python Scikit-learn machine learning module for verification purpose.

 # MLlib
-In this MLlib part, you will first load data and get some high-level summary statistics, then train a classifier to prediction heart failure occurrence.
+You will first load data and compute some high-level summary statistics, then train a classifier to predict heart failure.

 ## Load Samples
-Loading data from your saved result can be achieved by
+Loading data from previously saved data can be achieved by
 ``` scala
 import org.apache.spark.mllib.util.MLUtils
 val data = MLUtils.loadLibSVMFile(sc, "samples")